JerwellSavella/Cpp-Language-Note/README.md

 - Here's are all of my C++ notes, ( Basic Syntax, Data Structures, and Algorithm, C++ Language Structure Cheat Sheet ) all in one place.
 - Some of data structures and algorithms in C++ here are collected and tampered from commonly used reviewers which are used for google, Nasa, Amazon and Netflix interviews.
 - This will be updated for next couple of weeks since this one aren't done yet.
 Hope you find it usefull.
-- Feel free to submit a PR if you wanted modify any mistakes from it, will greatly appreciate it...
+- Feel free to submit a PR if you wanted to modify any mistakes from it, will greatly appreciate it...

 ## Usage
 - Clone this repository into your machine or download the zip file.